Shrishtisinghh2000/Shrishti_Singh/README.md

 - My experiences with Python libraries, SQL queries and database management
 - My latest projects that showcase my data storytelling abilities

-## Fun Fact
-"When I dive into an anime series or a video game, I find parallels in character development and data analysis — both require patience and strategy!"

 ## Inspiring Quote
 *"Data is the new oil, but intelligence is the refinery."*